Obarun/66/doc/66-frontend.md

     instead reaches what the reactor **depends on**, and `false` then starts it without bringing its dependencies up, rarely what you want.

-    For instance, the case `false` is made for: an `inotify` reactor restarting `udevd` when a rules file changes.
-Propagating would drag every `requiredby` of `udevd` and their cascades along, restarting most of the boot for one edited file.
+    For instance, the case `false` is made for: an `inotify` reactor reloading `postgresql` when `pg_hba.conf` changes.
+Propagating would drag every `requiredby` of `postgresql` and their cascades along, SIGHUP-ing the whole application stack for one edited access control line.

 ---